EmmanuelReuter/surfmap/frontend/SURFmap/readme.txt

 1) Introduction

-SURFmap is a new version of a network monitoring tool based on the Openlayer API (V6.5 and newer)  and is available as a plugin for NfSen.
+SURFmap is a network monitoring tool based on the Google Maps API and is available as a plugin for NfSen.
 It adds a geographical dimension to network traffic by geolocating IP addresses of end hosts.
 For more details, the following resources are available:
     - [Website] http://surfmap.sf.net
     - [Mailing list] surfmap-discuss@lists.sourceforge.net

 2) Installation instructions